sencesco/MyBlog/_posts/2024-10-17-dog_breed_prediction.markdown

 </div>

 ## Overview
-&emsp; In this challenge, I using a deep learning model to predict dog breeds from images.
+&emsp; In this challenge, are dog breed prediction that is a classification problem.
+I am using a deep learning model to predict dog breeds from images.
 This focuses on building a classifier that can predict 50 dog breeds classes using convolutional neural networks (CNNs).
 The actual dataset is 120 classes but for computational limitations and to speed up training, I decided to use 50 classes.
 And using <span class="post-content-link"><a href="https://www.ibm.com/topics/transfer-learning" target="_blank">transfer learning</a></span> with a pretrained model named's MobileNetV2 from Keras Applications.

 ## Tech Stack